 Learn More About Exparel® Today

-If you need oral surgery and want to know more about Exparel®, our team is ready to answer your questions for Opioid Free Oral Surgery.
+If you need oral surgery and want to know more about Exparel®, our team is ready to answer your questions about Opioid Free Oral Surgery.

 Call us at (817) 552-3223 today to schedule a consultation appointment.
-If you are a candidate, Dr. Tye can administer Exparel® during a procedure for opioid-free recovery.
-Patients will appreciate the effective pain relief while avoiding the risks and negative effects of narcotics.
+If you are a candidate, the Oral Surgeons at TXOSS can administer Exparel® during a procedure for opioid-free recovery.
+Patients will appreciate effective pain relief while avoiding the risks and negative effects of narcotics.